-50 Interesting and Fun Facts to Lighten Up Tax Time
+50 Interesting Fun Facts to Lighten Up Tax Time

 Governments have imposed taxes for thousands of years.
 There are recordings of tax payments made in ancient Mesopotamia circa 2500 B.C.
 At the time, people who didn't have money to pay taxes often had to pay with livestock, food, or labor.

 Federal tax returns were not always due April 15.
 In 1913, March 1 was the big day; in 1918 it was moved to March 15; and finally in 1954 the current Tax Day was established.
-This year, a public holiday in Washington, D.C., (Emancipation Day) falls on April 16 and is observed on Monday, April 17, moving the tax deadline to April 18.
+This year, April 15 falls on a Sunday and a public holiday in Washington, D.C., (Emancipation Day) falls on April 16, moving the tax deadline to April 17.

 In the 1940s, the government needed a steady flow of cash to fund the war effort.
 It passed the Current Tax Payment Act of 1943, which required that companies withhold income taxes from employees' paychecks and make ongoing payments on employees' behalf.
 Before this (from 1916 to 1943), Americans paid income taxes quarterly or annually.